isaac-adebayo/jenkins-ecommerce-deploy/README.md

       }
      ```
 2. **_Source Code Management Repository Integration_** <br>

    **_Objective:_** Connect Jenkins to the version control system for source code management. <br>

-   **_Steps:_***
+   **_Steps:_*** <br>
-   - Created a Github [repository]() specifically meant for this project.
+   - Created a Github [repository](https://github.com/isaac-adebayo/jenkins-ecommerce-deploy.git) specifically meant for this project.
 This repository is also used by the developers of the ecommerce website to maintain versions of the website.
    -